etherdelta/etherdelta.github.io/README.md

-coinEstate
+coinEstate....
-A free marketplace Tokens community where everyone is tradable!
+A free marketplace decentralized community where every Tokens are tradable!